About the Trust

 Initiatives supported by us

-The Heritage Trust is pleased to have supported a number of education and conservation initiatives to date including:
+The Heritage Trust is pleased to have supported a number of education initiatives to date including:

 free Tramway Visitor & Journey Guide leaflets